 AGAIN SPEAKING OF THE OUR FATHER PRAYER, CYPRIAN IN THE 4TH CENTURY SAYS:

-Cyprian wrote a treatise on The Lord's Prayer, a treatise
+wrote a treatise on The Lord's Prayer, a treatise that addresses prayer in

-HERE CYPRIAN ADDRESSED THE NATURE OF TRUE PRAYER AND RELATED THE FORM OF PRAYER SHOULD ALWAYS BE THAT WHICH IS FOUND IN THE "OUR FATHER" AS TAUGHT BY DIVINE INSTITUION
+HERE CYPRIAN ADDRESSED THE NATURE OF TRUE PRAYER AND RELATED THE FORM OF PRAYER SHOULD ALWAYS BE THAT WHICH IS FOUND IN THE "OUR FATHER" AS TAUGHT BY DIVINE INSTITUTION

 AND COMMANDED BY SAVING PRECEPTS

-if such is the prayer which God taught, seeing that He condensed in His
+brethren, if such is the prayer which God taught, seeing that He condensed

-teaching all our prayer in one saving sentence?
-This had already been before
+in His teaching all our prayer in one saving sentence?
+This had already

-In other words, Cyprian considers The Lord's Prayer to be
+other words, Cyprian considers The Lord's Prayer to be an outline for all

-our prayers.
-Let all carnal and worldly thoughts pass away, nor let the soul
+all carnal and worldly thoughts pass away, nor let the soul at that time

-at that time think on anything but the object only of its prayer.
-For this
+think on anything but the object only of its prayer.
+For this reason also

-reason also the priest, by way of preface before his prayer, prepares the
+the priest, by way of preface before his prayer, prepares the minds of the

-minds of the brethren by saying, 'Lift up your hearts,' that so upon the
+brethren by saying, 'Lift up your hearts,' that so upon the people's